 The next thing to consider is that, no matter how well planned some things are, sometimes they go wrong.
 When something goes wrong within the system it may cause the information flow to stall or even stop completely.

-This what is known as a bottleneck.
-As the name states, bottlenecks constrain the way the work flows.
+This is known as a bottleneck.
+As the name states, bottlenecks constrain the way the workflows.
 It literally restricts the “passage in the pipeline”, slowing jobs down and diminishing their effectiveness.
 If you haven’t noticed yet, that’s a bad thing.